PewDiePie: 2017–2018: Media controversies and formatted shows

-In May 2018, Kjellberg attracted controversy for using the term "Twitch thots" in a video that featured him watching a compilation of female Twitch streamers.
+In May, Kjellberg attracted controversy for using the term "Twitch thots" in a video that featured him watching a compilation of female Twitch streamers.
 Alinity, a streamer featured in the video, responded by making a copyright claim against his video, which she stated was later removed by CollabDRM, a company that strikes videos on behalf of creators.
 Alinity stated that her reaction was caused by "the rampant sexism in online communities", arguing that Kjellberg's comments degraded women; she refused to accept Kjellberg's apology.
 In July, Kjellberg posted a meme with singer Demi Lovato's face; the meme jokingly referenced Lovato's struggles with addiction.
 The meme was posted around the same time Lovato was hospitalized after suffering an opioid overdose.
 As a result, he received criticism from online users.
 Kjellberg later deleted the meme, and apologized for the incident.

 In a video uploaded in early December, Kjellberg promoted several small content creators on YouTube, recommending his viewers to subscribe to them.
 Among those creators was "E;R", whom Kjellberg highlighted for a video essay on Netflix's Death Note.
-Shortly thereafter, The Verge's Julia Alexander said that the video in question used imagery of the Charlottesville car attack, and that the channel made frequent use of racial and homophobic slurs.
+Shortly thereafter, The Verge's Julia Alexander noted that the video in question used imagery of the Charlottesville car attack to joke about the murder of Heather Heyer, and that E;R's channel included frequent use of racist, sexist, anti-semitic, and homophobic content.
 In December 2018, Vox reported that "E;R" also contained white supremacist messaging.
 After online criticism, he described his posting as an "oopsie" and asserted that he had posted it "recommending someone for their anime review", rather than any intention to promote antisemitism.
 Kjellberg said he was largely unaware of E;R's content apart from the Death Note video essay, revoked his recommendation of the channel, and edited his video to remove the reference.

-On 27 December 2018, Kjellberg uploaded "YouTube Rewind 2018 but it's actually good", in response to the generally negatively-received YouTube Rewind 2018: Everyone Controls Rewind, which was originally uploaded by YouTube's Spotlight channel.